We've raised a $30M Series B to transform Customer Success! Learn more →

 Chief Customer Officer Salary vs. VP of Customer Success Salary

-How to Make the Transition from Your Current Position to CCO
+How to Transition from VP of Customer Success to CCO

 The events of 2020 and 2021 have allowed companies to clearly see the benefit of having strong relationships with customers.
 Those who invest in the customer experience can survive economic downturns while those who don’t, perish.
 Organizations worldwide are now motivated to enhance the customer journey which means the role of the Chief Customer Officer is in demand.

-Typically, it’s easier to be hired into a new role from within a company.
+Typically, it’s easier to be hired into a new leadership role from within a company.
 If there is currently no CCO position within your organization, the absence of the position presents the opportunity for you to advocate for its creation.

 In your current position as VP of Customer Success, start developing goals and roadmaps that put your company on course to being more customer-centric.
 Maximize the ROI you’re able to capture in your current position, and with this evidence, make your interest known to C-Suite.
-You might also use this guide to learn what it takes to succeed as a Chief Customer Officer so that you can strengthen your case when you pitch the opportunity.
+You might also use this article as a guide to learn what it takes to succeed as a Chief Customer Officer so that you can strengthen your case when you pitch the opportunity.

 If the role already exists within your company and is already occupied, see if there might be any interest in cross-training or collaboration on projects that would allow you to gain greater insight from the current CCO.
 With this knowledge, use professional networking platforms like LinkedIn to search for openings outside your current company or to connect with hiring managers who may need a Chief Customer Officer in the near future.

-10% of Fortune 500 companies and 22% of Fortune 100 companies now include the role of CCO in their business.
 Having a dedicated C-level advocate for the customer journey is still a relatively fresh idea which means demand is likely to continue to increase.
 This presents an incredible opportunity for ambitious Customer Success leaders who want to play a more significant role and work within an organization to unite teams and executives behind Customer Success goals.

 Get started with a demo!